RodrigoDot/cakeres/RoadMap.md

 - create your API
 - after create your controllers, you must create the routes to access them
-- go to config/routes.php and add the routes that you need
+- go to ``config/routes.php`` and add the routes that you need

 ---
 9th
 ---

-- now you can develop your views and that`s it
+- now you can develop your views and that's it

 ---